Built-in types

 Read and return one line from the file.
 If

-Reads the entire file as individual lines, and returns those lines in an array.
+Reads the entire file as individual lines, and returns those lines as iterator.
 If

 read_bytes() -> Array[Byte]